couleur-tweak-tips/CTT/docs/video/obs/output.md

             * <div class="annotate" markdown>`Preset`: P2 - P7(1)</div>

-                1. This setting does not impact quality when using CQP.
+                1. This setting does not impact quality when using CQP, only the efficiency of quality to file size.
+Quality is only impacted when using contrained-bitrate rate control modes such as CBR or VBR, making it ideal for streaming.

             * `Multipass Mode`: Two Passes (Quarter Resolution)
             * `Look-ahead`: Checked